 In this section, you are going to find out what is diamond cut and why it matters when you are shopping for an engagement ring.
 You are also going to get the real insights to selecting well-cut diamonds and how to separate the wheat from the chaff.

 In essence, cut refers to how well a diamond’s facets interact with light.
 A well cut diamond will display superior brightness, fire and scintillation compared to one that is poorly cut.

 There are 3 main attributes that affect the diamond’s overall cut quality.
 They are:

-Consumers often confuse cut to be the same as a diamond’s shape.
+Many people often confuse cut to be the same as a diamond’s shape.
 They aren’t the same thing and it doesn’t help that many jewelers use these 2 terms interchangeably.

-On a fundamental level, the amount of sparkle and scintillation is dependent on how the light rays are refracted and reflected within the diamond.
-This is why the precise positioning and alignment of each facet matters since the facets act like tiny mirrors to interact with light.
+On a fundamental level, the amount of sparkle and scintillation is dependent on how light rays are refracted and reflected within the diamond.
+This is why the precise positioning and alignment of each facet matters as they act like tiny mirrors to interact with light.

 In a well cut stone, a large percentage of light that enters the diamond gets reflected back into the viewer’s eyes.
 This gives the diamond a bright looking appearance and enhances its luster.

 With less ideal diamond cut quality, light is lost through the sides of the diamond instead of being reflected back into the viewer’s eyes.
 This translates to a less brilliant and darker appearance of the diamond.

 A gemological lab like GIA typically performs diamond cut grading by reviewing a range of parameters like the diamond’s proportions, polish/symmetry ratings, cutlet size and girdle thickness.

 Watch the short video below to get a quick overview into this topic.